dustymugs/gdal-venv/README.rst

 This is a fork of nextgis/pygdal.
 The goal of this fork is to automatically support new GDAL releases as those releases are made.

-PyPI packages from this repo are available as `venv-gdal` so as to not overlap with upstream
+PyPI packages from this repo are available as `gdal-venv` so as to not overlap with upstream

 pygdal